 I didn’t spend any time on this trip at Heritage Ranch, but a few years ago I enjoyed an excellent lunch onsite.
 They offer many activities – both in summer and winter including kayak rentals so you can explore the Red Deer River.

 From the ranch it’s mostly downhill to reach the McKenzie Trail Recreation Area.
 You’d never know looking out at the peaceful ponds that they were formerly gravel pits.
 Now that they’ve been reclaimed, you can hike, fish and enjoy nature in a peaceful setting.

-The Bower Ponds were my next stop.
+The Bower Ponds were my next stop while biking in Red Deer.
 It’s here you can fish for trout (catch and release only), canoe or rent a paddleboat.
 There’s also a great little Victorian tea house by the ponds – Cronquist House, built in 1911 and faced with bricks though built with wood.

 But breathtaking the Bower Ponds are not.
 More like pleasant and a great place for families to come.
 Sorry Red Deer.

 Continuing, my companion Danielle from Pursuit Adventures and I crossed the CP bridge that offers views up and down the Red Deer River.
 From there we went north and followed the river on the other side on route to the Kerry Wood Nature Centre.

 Biking in Red Deer to the Kerry Wood Nature Centre and Gaetz Lake Sanctuary

 You could easily spend a few hours at the Gaetz Lake Sanctuary, Alberta’s oldest federal migratory bird sanctuary.
 The Kerry Wood Nature Centre is at the entrance to the sanctuary and it is here you have to leave your bikes.